 The MOTION Coalition (the “Coalition”) is a unique collaboration of stakeholders representing health plans, schools and early childhood programs, organizations supporting nutrition and fitness, local government, health providers, health systems, universities and other nonprofits, among others.

 The Coalition is comprised of more than 30 organizations across the region.
-Co-chaired by Dr. Bill Dietz and Barbara Blum Alexander, MPH, MSW, the action-oriented Coalition works together to identify opportunities to advocate for improved nutritional programming, the creation of safe green spaces and the development of community resilience.
+Co-chaired by Barbara Blum Alexander, MPH, MSW and Dr. Susan Woolford, MD, MPH, the action-oriented Coalition works together to identify opportunities to advocate for improved nutritional programming, the creation of safe green spaces and the development of community resilience.
 The Coalition holds an Annual Summit to share findings and collaboratively identify community strategies.

 For more information on the MOTION Coalition, contact Dr. Prashanti Boinapally, MOTION Coalition Lead, at pboinapally@authorityhealth.org.